Immunostained gallbladder organoid. Microscope: Stellaris 5 Lightning mode (Leica Microsystems)

 -

-Testing synthetic tuneable biocompatible hydrogels as an alternative to conventional murine sarcoma derived matrix to grow PDOs for drug assays.
+Testing synthetic biocompatible hydrogels as a xeno-free alternative to conventional murine matrix for PDO-based drug assays

 Meet the Team